 Our International GCSE Economics course fee is £375.

 You may pay using our interest-free easy payment scheme.
 Pay a £75 deposit followed by eight monthly instalments of £37.50.

 You will receive support from a fully-qualified tutor holding either a Postgraduate Certificate in Education (PGCE) or a degree in education.

 When you begin this course, you will agree an examination date or dates with your Student Adviser.
 Your support period lasts up to this examination date.

 Hi!
 We are currently open and an experienced Student Adviser is available to answer any questions you may have.
 Our number is 0800 0 111 024

-One of the main benefits of the Economics IGCSE is that it covers so many topics.
+One of the main benefits of the International GCSE Economics is that it covers so many topics.

 Having already learnt the basics of supply and demand, the role of governments and international trade regulations, students that succeed with this qualification are well positioned to study a range of subjects at AS and A2 level.